Holiday at the foot of the majestic Cairngorms at this beautiful Art Hotel

 Dating back to 1856, The Fife Arms is a beloved landmark in the village of Braemar, home of the Braemar Gathering Highland games held every year in September.

-The couple has breathed new life into the former coaching inn, reinvigorating its splendour for the 21st century and once again establishing it as a hotel for the Highlands.

-With interiors designed by Russell Sage, known for his work at the Savoy, guests can enjoy more than 14,000 artefacts and works of art collected over three years in order to tell some of the stories associated with Braemar.
+With interiors designed by Russell Sage, guests can enjoy more than 14,000 artefacts and works of art collected over three years in order to tell some of the stories associated with Braemar.

-Each of the 46 suites and bedrooms has been individually designed: every room is a bespoke homage to a place, person or event linked to the area, from Sir Walter Scott and Nan Shepherd to Frances Farquharson.
+Each of the 46 suites and bedrooms has been individually designed: every room is a bespoke homage to a place, person or event linked to the area, from Queen Victoria and Nan Shepherd to Frances Farquharson.

-Don’t miss the jaw-dropping Artist’s Studio, a one-of-a-kind room with stunning views over the surrounding landscape of the Cairngorms National Park, which was inspired by the Bloomsbury Group and features hand-painted walls in the bedroom and bathroom.
+Don’t miss the jaw-dropping Royal Suites, inspired by some of Braemar’s most noble visitors.
+With views over the surrounding landscape, they are richly furnished with antiques, artworks and even objects that once belonged to these historic figures.

 If you’re in need of a little pick-me-up, try a luxury treatment in the beautiful Albamhor spa, from a hot Cairngorm stones massage to an invigorating facial.